ShadowNode/shadownode.github.io/content/join/prism.md

 ### Adding Mod Packs
 To be able to play Minecraft with Prism you still need to add a mod pack to the launcher and use it.
 You will need to know the pack you're looking to use as well as it's version.
 You can find the version and our packs in the [#info-server-ips channel on our Discord](https://discord.shadownode.ca)

 Once you've gotten *both* the pack and version number you'll need to add them using the launcher.
 In this example, we'll be adding Direwolf20 1.19 from FTB.
+This assumes you're already in the main launcher window of the Prism application.
 1. Click Add Instance at the top of the Main Window
    ![Prism Modpacks 1](/assets/images/launchers/prism/prism_modpack_1.png)
 2. Once you do so, you'll have a new window popup and it'll show different Minecraft versions you can install.
 Choose CurseForge for any CurseForge packs and FTB For any FTB Packs.
 In the below example, we're installing DW20 1.19.